Nicolasshang/CFD-Data/README.md

 # CFD-Data

-Broken matplotlib visualizations for CFD simulations of lid-driven cavity flow.
-I have literally zero idea why the data tweaks out once I try to plot it against time, but it's okay, we can just blame it on OpenFOAM instead.
+Matplotlib visualizations of lid-driven cavity flow at U=1,5,and 10.